 8.2.1.3.1.3 Discoverer UE procedure for UE-to-network Relay discovery completion

 When the UE is triggered by an upper layer application to stop soliciting for proximity of a connectivity service provided by a UE-to-network Relay, or when the UE stops being authorised to perform the Discoverer UE procedure for UE-to-network Relay discovery, the UE shall instruct the lower layers to stop the discoverer operation.

+NOTE: The discoverer UE can stop discoverer UE procedure for UE-to-network relay discovery for power saving by implementation specific means e.g., an implementation-specific maximum number of the UE at a time, or an implementation-specific timer expires.

 When the UE stops discoverer operation, if the UE is in 5GMM-CONNECTED mode, the UE shall trigger the corresponding procedure in lower layers as specified in 3GPP TS 38.331 [13].